-- (a) The estimates of when mitigation would be required are based on a high-level assessment of predicted highway network conditions in relation to the proposed housing trajectory. - (b) Scheme 1 would be required with 250 500 dwellings. - (c) Scheme 2 would be required with 500 1,000 dwellings. - (d) Scheme 3 is also required to accommodate the effects of change in traffic movements at this junction following the delivery of the Stratford Western Relief Road (SWRR) which will exacerbate issues which are likely to occur as a result of the overall growth within the area. - (e) Schemes 4 and 5 are intrinsically linked and should be delivered as a single scheme.
-Implementation would need to follow the capacity improvements provided by Schemes 1 to 3. - (f) Scheme 6 is required to accommodate the additional vehicle demands released onto the network by Schemes 1 to 5. - (g) Schemes 7 and 8 should be considered for early implementation due to the strategic nature of the trips that are affected by development impact coupled with the need to ensure the operation of the A46 Strategic Road Network is maintained throughout the Core Strategy period. - (h) Scheme 9 would encourage traffic to use the A439 Warwick Road for inbound trips as an alternative to A3400 Birmingham Road where capacity is constrained. - (i) Scheme 14 provides a contingency sum for schemes yet to be identified and is based on a rate of £1,000 per dwelling as adopted at the former Rugby Radio Station site.
+(a) The estimates of when mitigation would be required are based on a high-level assessment of predicted highway network conditions in relation to the proposed housing trajectory.

+(b) Scheme $\frac{19}{2}$ would be required with 250 - 500 dwellings.

+(c) Scheme 210 would be required with 500 - 1,000 dwellings.

+(d) Scheme 31 is also required to accommodate the effects of change in traffic movements at this junction following the delivery of the Stratford Western Relief Road (SWRR) which will exacerbate issues which are likely to occur as a result of the overall growth within the area.

+(e) Schemes 411 and 512 are intrinsically linked and should be delivered as a single scheme.
+Implementation would need to follow the capacity improvements provided by Schemes 1,9 and 10. to 3.

+(f) Scheme-26 is required to accommodate the additional vehicle demands released onto the network by Schemes 1 to 5.

+(g) Schemes 73 and 84 should be considered for early implementation due to the strategic nature of the trips that are affected by development impact coupled with the need to ensure the operation of the A46 Strategic Road Network is maintained throughout the Core Strategy period.

+(h) Scheme 913 would encourage traffic to use the A439 Warwick Road for inbound trips as an alternative to A3400 Birmingham

+Road where capacity is constrained.

+(i) (i) Scheme 148 provides a contingency sum for schemes yet to be identified and is based on a rate of £1,000 per dwelling as adopted at the former Rugby Radio Station site.

+Schemes 1 to 4 and 9 to 18 are apportioned costs of larger infrastructure projects (for total costs See Table 1).
+The amounts presented here (Table 3) relate to estimates of direct mitigation costs and could be paid as S.106/278 with the remainder coming from other sources.
+Alternatively the whole project could be funded through CIL from this and other projects.